hkmangla/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

   I started with the architecture which has three convolutional layer and three fully connected layer.
-Reason behind choosing this architecture was that it has more layer so, it will perform well.
+Reason behind choosing this architecture was that it has more layer so, I think it will perform well because an extra layer in network will help to give the more information about the data.
 But things didn't go as it seems.
 The extra layer overfits the data instead of extracting the feature.

 * What were some problems with the initial architecture?